Gray Day

+Reviews

 Publishers Weekly wrote that Gray Day "largely succeeds in its efforts to create a tightly wound narrative around a remarkable investigation into a Russian asset."
 The publication stated that the author successfully increases the reader's feeling of suspense so that "foregone historical conclusions, [...] feel like white-knuckle cliffhangers."
 It also notes that the book "deglamorizes undercover work while conveying the uncertainty, stress, and excitement that accompany a successful investigation."
 It did note, on occasions, use of "potboiler territory" language.

 Kirkus Reviews stated that the "exploration of the psychology" and the "motivations" of Hanssen as well as how it details why people who commit espionage "so often enjoy success for as long as they do until finally caught" give it its value.
 Kirkus did state that "familiar clichés of espionage" appear in the text.
 Kirkus identified possible audiences as people who read "true crime" and "spy fiction" works.

 Davis concluded that the book is "a well-written and suspenseful story".